PaddlePaddle/Paddle/paddle/fluid/inference/tests/api/int8_mkldnn_quantization.md

 * #### Create quantize config by analysis config

-&emsp;We enable the MKLDNN quantization procedure by creating the analysis config, and pass the warmup data we prepared before.
-Meanwhile, you can set all the quantization parameters by using quantize config called by analysis config.
-For example, set quantization op names, set quantization strategy etc.
+We enable the MKLDNN quantization procedure by analysis config, and pass the warmup data we prepared before.
+Meanwhile, you can set all the quantization parameters by using quantize config.
+For example, set quantization op names, set quantization strategies etc.

 ```cpp
 cfg.EnableMkldnnQuantizer();//Enable MKLDNN quantization